Edehify/calculator-/README.md

 - Practicing object-oriented thinking (via modular code structure)
 - Using Flexbox for layout alignment
 - Using custom CSS styles to improve UI appearance
 - Publishing the calculator project online via GitHub Pages
+- Using Javascript DOM

 ---

 ## Acknowledgments

 - Special thanks to **The Odin Project** for foundational web development resources
-- Appreciation to **3MTT Academy** and **Darey.io** for providing structured learning and mentorship

 ---